Sintaluta

-Sintaluta (/ˌsɪntəˈljuːtə/) is a small town in Saskatchewan, Canada.
-The current population of Sintaluta is approximately 119 people according to the 2016 Canadian Census.
-The town is located about 85 km east of Regina.
-The town is located on the north side of the Trans-Canada Highway.
+Sintaluta (/ˌsɪntəˈljuːtə/) is a town in Saskatchewan, Canada.
+The population of Sintaluta is 124 people according to the 2021 Census of Population.
+The town is about 85 km east of Regina.
+The town is on the north side of the Trans-Canada Highway.
+The name Sintaluta comes from the Lakota phrase siŋté lúta, meaning 'red tail', referring to the tail of the red fox.

-It is the administrative headquarters of the Carry the Kettle Nakoda First Nations band government.
+It is the administrative headquarters of the Carry the Kettle Nakoda Nation band government.